andrewpeck/0xbefe/doc/cvp13.md

 1. Turn on the computer which also turns on the cooling box
 1. Select high settings for the fan and pump speed initially and run for some time to get rid of air bubbles (might need to add some more coolant as the air bubbles are removed)
 1. When all air bubbles are gone, you can use lower settings: 1 for the pump speed and Auto for the fan speed
+1. Turn OFF the computer and open the chassis.
+Connect the two 8-pin power cables inside the chassis to the CVP13.
+Close the chassis when done

 Everything is now set up.
+You can now turn ON the computer to use the CVP13 and the cooling system.
 Keep an eye on the temperatures to make sure that they are stable.

 ## Download and install the software and firmware
 TODO